TheKailaCode/CodeWars/README.md

 <h1 align="center">CodeWars Challenges</h1>

 <p align="center">A list of completed daily codewars challenges.
-Currently Ranked in the top 38th percentile on particpant leaderboard, having completed over 80+ challenges and pushing more than 10 solutions every week.</p>
+Currently Ranked in the top 21st percentile on the particpant leaderboard, having completed over 120+ challenges and pushing more than 10 solutions every week.</p>

 <br />